DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 infrastructure, nor costly outsourcing will be viable solutions for them.
 But, to disappoint a common expectation, there is no magic software button that will turn a print book design into an electronic publication.
 Since the two media are so different, with their own specific editorial and visual design needs, such a button will probably not materialize in the future either.
-Hybrid publishing will ultimately require editorial work to change both technologically as well as editorial concepts.
+Hybrid publishing will ultimately require editorial work to change, both technologically as well as editorial concepts are concerned.

-For art and design publishers, the challenge of going electronic with their publications is greater compared to other fields of publishing for a number of reasons: - visually oriented publications are still more difficult to technically realize in the electronic medium when designing for a multitude of different reading devices and ebook platforms; - small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple fors (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium; - To make the investment in a digital publication durable it is necessary that electronic publications are
+For art and design publishers, the challenge of going electronic with their publications is greater compared to other fields of publishing for a number of reasons:
+- visually oriented publications are still more difficult to technically realize in the electronic medium when designing for a multitude of different reading devices and ebook platforms;
+- small publishers are under high pressure to keep project costs low due to often smaller budgets - but having to publish in multiple fors (e.g. print and electronic) will increase costs unless one accomplishes as much work as possible in a way that is not the dependent on the medium;
-sustainable: they should not need constant investment into technical maintenance and version updates.
+- To make the investment in a digital publication durable it is necessary that electronic publications are sustainable: they should not need constant investment into technical maintenance and version updates.

 ## Industry promises versus reality